Marquette University admits graduate students under four different categories: degree, non-degree, temporary and visiting scholar status.

 When applicants are admitted to a program leading to a master’s degree, they are said to be in “degree status.”
 This designation is made after the department and the Graduate School of Management have accepted an application.
 An applicant may be admitted into one of two categories.
 Certificate program students must apply for degree status only.
 Non-Degree and Temporary non-degree status are not admission options for Certificate programs.

-Regular degree status — Designates a student who is admitted to the Graduate School of Management and is working toward a master’s degree in a particular program.
+Regular degree status — Designates a student who is admitted to the Graduate School of Management and is working toward a certificate or master’s degree in a particular program.
 Students are eligible for tuition scholarships, graduate assistantships and fellowships.

 Probationary degree status — This status is awarded to master’s degree students only by the applicant’s department or the Graduate School of Management.
 Probationary status is assigned when an applicant’s academic performance falls below Graduate School of Management standards but there is other evidence to suggest the potential for successful graduate level study.
 Students admitted on probation are not eligible to receive financial aid from the Graduate School of Management but may apply for financial assistance from the Office of Student Financial Aid.
 Probationary status is typically removed upon completion of nine semester hours of course work with a 3.000 overall GPA or better, no grade lower than a B and all credits taken at the graduate level.
 Conditions of probationary degree status are specified on the admission letter.
 Students failing to have their probationary status removed after completing nine semester hours are not permitted to remain in the Graduate School of Management.